DanielEduardoLopez/ZooDB/README.md

-ER_Diagram.dia | ER diagram for the DB in the Chen notation created with DIA Diagram Editor ER_Diagram.png | ER diagram for the DB in the Chen notation Schema.mwb | Relational Diagram for the DB created with MySQL Workbench Schema.png | Relational Diagram for the DB Specifications.pdf | Document (in Spanish) with the requirements
+ER_Diagram.dia | ER diagram for the DB in the Chen notation created with DIA Diagram Editor ER_Diagram.png | ER diagram for the DB in the Chen notation Schema.mwb | Relational Diagram for the DB created with MySQL Workbench Schema.png | Relational Diagram for the DB in PNG format Specifications.pdf | Document (in Spanish) with the requirements